hobg0blin/MachinesArePoetsToo/README.md

 [GPT-2](https://github.com/openai/gpt-2) - source code for GPT-2

+[Can A Machine Write For The New Yorker?](https://www.newyorker.com/magazine/2019/10/14/can-a-machine-learn-to-write-for-the-new-yorker) - article on GPT-2 and the future of writing.

 #### Data Gathering And Prep

+You can use the python script `clean_text.py` to quickly remove nonalphanumeric characters from a file.
+Simply type `python clean_text.py {your_file_name}` in your working directory.

-[My quick and dirty web scraping resources](https://medium.com/@brentbailey/a-brief-guide-to-finding-missing-data-ac0a4cb93fa1) - contains links to a couple potentially useful scrapers I’ve written, plus a guide to cracking DRM protection if you’d like to get a protected corpus.
+[My quick and dirty web scraping resources](https://medium.com/@brentbailey/a-brief-guide-to-finding-missing-data-ac0a4cb93fa1) - contains links to a couple potentially useful scrapers I’ve written, plus a guide to cracking DRM protection if you’d like to get a protected corpus (fOr ReSeArcH pUrpOseS OnLy).

 [Effectively Pre-Processing Text Data](https://towardsdatascience.com/effectively-pre-processing-the-text-data-part-1-text-cleaning-9ecae119cb3e)

+#### Other Fun Stuff

+[NaNoGenMo](https://nanogenmo.github.io/) - national novel generation month.
+Every November.
+Generate a novel!